Blog Detail

 Q1.
 From this scripture, who do we find blinding people and keeping them from seeing the light of the gospel?

-SEE: Philippians 4:5-8… Let your reasonableness be known to everyone.
+Also SEE: Philippians 4:5-8… Let your reasonableness be known to everyone.
 The Lord is at hand; (6) do not be anxious about anything, but in everything by prayer and supplication with thanksgiving let your requests be made known to God.
 (7) And the peace of God, which surpasses all understanding, will guard your hearts and your minds in Christ Jesus.
 (8) Finally, brothers, whatever is true, whatever is honorable, whatever is just, whatever is pure, whatever is lovely, whatever is commendable, if there is any excellence, if there is anything worthy of praise, think about these things.

 Q2.
-Does Philippians 4:5-8 tell us anything about keeping your “eye healthy”?
+Does this (Philippians 4:5-8) tell us anything about keeping your “eye healthy”?
 Comments:___________________________________________________________________

 ____________________________________________________________________________